In this post, I'm going to explore gradient mapping in Photoshop.

 So the top left hand corner will always be white (#ffffff) and the bottom left will always be pure black (#000000).
 The difference from top to bottom is value(light to dark) and the difference left to right is saturation(dull to bright).

-So remember: left--> right = colour saturation
+left--> right = colour saturation

 top--> bottom = tone